soft-eng-practicum/softdev2-resources/content/student/chapter-jira/_index.md

 {{% fragment %}} We suggest using **Burndown charts** (see Agile Development/Schum p.12) and **Velocity Charts** to review the performance of the team. {{% /fragment %}}

 {{% fragment %}} Managers use velocity to measure the rate at which an Agile development team delivers value to a business. {{% /fragment %}}
 {{% fragment %}} Velocity is the amount of work a team can handle in a set period of time (sprint).
-The velocity chart is a visual representation of the project’s progress that highlights the overall status of the project and the team’s agility during sprint phases.{{% /fragment %}}
+The velocity chart is a visual representation of the project’s progress that highlights the overall status of the project and the team’s agility during sprint phases.

 {{< figure src="/softdev2-resources/images/scrum/sprintburndownchartstudents.png" height=400 >}}
 {{% /fragment %}}